Aww geez! Not another YouTube rant!

 Click here – in case you want to watch the video which is hosted on Vimeo of all places.
 If it works for the government well… Think about that content creators!

-YouTube fucked themselves.
+YouTube fucked itself.

 They wanted to violate little children and in the states, we take individuals who violate children very seriously.
-Except that YouTube is not just an individual and a lot of innocents will ultimately pay the price for the greed of a few YouTube execs.
+YouTube is not just an individual and a lot of innocents will ultimately pay the price for the greed of a few YouTube execs.
 The reason why the FTC is not going after my site, or Vimeo, or the many other alternative streaming services out there is they don’t touch little children.
 Full stop.
 Yes, we just called out YouTube for violating children.
 The LBGT community has already filed lawsuits against YouTubes censorship on discrimination so class action lawsuits aren’t anything new for this company.
 Perhaps a bigger lawsuit is required in order for some corporate hacks to get fired from YouTube for ruining a very simple marketing slogan.

 Until next time.
 Don’t die.
 And may server protect you.